agoda-com/AgodaAnalyzers/README.md

         // ...
     }

-    // We can also do semantic analysis, which gives us far deeper inspection opportunities than just looking at the syntax. var methodDeclarationSymbol = context.SemanticModel.GetDeclaredSymbol(methodDeclarationSyntax);
+    // We can also do semantic analysis, which gives us far deeper inspection opportunities than just
+    // looking at the syntax.
+    var methodDeclarationSymbol = context.SemanticModel.GetDeclaredSymbol(methodDeclarationSyntax);

-    // For example check if it's an extension method: if (methodDeclarationSymbol.IsExtensionMethod)
+    // For example, we can check if it's an extension method: if (methodDeclarationSymbol.IsExtensionMethod)
     {
         // ...
     }

-    // ...or we can get its attributes: var methodAttributes = methodDeclarationSymbol.GetAttributes();
+    // Or we can get its attributes: var methodAttributes = methodDeclarationSymbol.GetAttributes();

-    // ...or anything else that the compiler can possibly know.
+    // Or anything else that the compiler can possibly know.

     // If we find a problem, we report it like this.
 The Descriptor here refers to one of the descriptors
     // we passed to the SupportedDiagnostics property above.